The Wine&More Easter Wine Selection

 Traditionally, Easter is among most popular catholic celebrations in Croatia.
 Different types of food are being prepared, from fish eaten on Friday to ham and eggs on Easter morning followed by poultry or lamb for lunch.
 At the beginning of the especially long weekend full of homemade food, we are asking what types of wine could pair well with our festive tables.
 We are bringing you the Wine&More Easter Selection!

-This is the time to bring white and refreshing whites on the table, while the choice of seafood tends to be light in flavors so it won't overwhelm the wine.
+This is the time to bring white and refreshing whites on the table, as the choice of seafood tends to be light in flavours so it won’t overwhelm the wine.

-The best show salty and mineral flavors that add to fish served on your plate.
-Choose 2015. to get more rounded and settled white wines.
+The best show salty and mineral flavours that add to fish served on your plate.
+Choose 2015 to get more rounded and settled white wines.

 We know that pairing wine with the meal called “breakfast” can sound odd, but let’s be honest – we start the meal around 11 or 12 a.m. so we usually won’t skip a glass of wine.

-If you're staying with the white wine, there is another producer from the same area in Skradin that may suite your pairing.
-Bibich winery is also located in Skradin, reflecting much of that specific climate conditions that rule here.
-In a bottle of Bibich R5 blend, indigenous white varieties Maraština, Debit and Pošip dominate the blend.
+If you’re staying with the white wine, there is another producer from the same area in Skradin that may suite your pairing.
+The Bibich winery is also located in Skradin, reflecting much of that specific climate conditions that rule here.
+In a bottle of Bibich R5 blend, indigenous white varieties Maraština, Debit and Pošip dominate it.

-Very intriguing wine, aged in new and used oak where you'll find butter and almonds flavors.
-Since we have bold food with much flavors on the table, here's a wine that can keep up with it.
+Very intriguing wine, aged in new and used oak where you’ll find butter and almonds flavours.
+Since we have bold food with much flavours on the table, here’s a wine that can keep up with it.

-Bibich R5 will pair well with lunch too, especially if you have darker meat, duck, roasted poultry.
+The Bibich R5 will pair well with lunch too, especially if you have darker meat, duck or roasted poultry.